Home | Membership | Standards | Equestrian | Ordonnances | Schedule | Forum | Book Store | Contact

 http://www.et-tu.com/ginb/index.shtml

 Hand woven wide silk belts for Middle class women portrayals, also upper class males.
-Silk purses, tassels, knopes, embroidery, cords for paternosters, etc.
+Silk purses, tassels, knopes, embroidery, cords for paternosters, etc. Absolutely stunning work and a great person to work with.

 Historic Enterprises